jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ### Classes & commands loosely coupled as relations between commands and objects

 Parameters are the essential connection between commands and objects.
-If I can use a line merge in bidirectional relations between classes, does that mean that a line merge between a command parameter’s class line and a class command’s definition line should be considered a bidirectional relation between a class and a command?
+If I can use a line merge in bidirectional relations between classes, might that mean that a line merge between a command parameter’s class line and a class command’s definition line should be considered a bidirectional relation between a class and a command?
 Should that be viewed more like a relationship, than anything else?

 When a command definition gets an object with a class, this creates a relation between the command and the class definition.
 This means, that the class definition also gets a reference back to the command.